by Susan Flantzer © Unofficial Royalty 2013

 Because her marriage did not produce an heir and because she interfered with the government, Queen Amalia became unpopular.
 King Otto was unfaithful to his wife and had an affair with the scandalous Jane Digby, who previously had an affair with Otto’s father.
 In 1861, there was an assassination attempt made on Queen Amalia.
 The assassin had been sentenced to death, but Queen Amalia intervened and he was sentenced instead to life imprisonment.

-In 1862, a coup took place in Athens while the king and queen were visiting the Peloponnese.
+In 1862, a coup occurred in Athens while the king and queen were visiting the Peloponnese.
 Otto and Amalia left Greece for Bavaria aboard a British warship, with the Greek royal regalia, formerly crown jewels of the Wittelsbach dynasty that ruled in Bavaria, that Otto had brought with him to Greece.
 In 1959, Albrecht, Duke of Bavaria presented the Greek royal regalia to King Paul of Greece.
 Although the Greek monarchy has since been deposed, the jewels have remained in Greece.

 Otto died in 1867 at the age of 52 in the Neue Residenz in Bamberg, Kingdom of Bavaria, now in the German state of Bavaria, and was buried at the Theatine Church in Munich, Kingdom of Bavaria, now in Bavaria, Germany.
 Amalia survived him by eight years, dying on May 20, 1875, at the age of 56, also at the Neue Residenz in Bamberg, Kingdom of Bavaria, now in Bavaria, Germany.
 Her tomb is next to her husband’s in the crypt at the Theatine Church in Munich.